WingRiders/get-project-recognition-in-crypto-world/tier1-crypto-platforms/README.md

 - **Increasing the visibility and awareness of the project.** Millions of users interested in cryptocurrency and a huge number of investors check tier 1 crypto platforms every day.
 If you are listed on those platforms and provide more information about your project, your chances of being noticed will increase significantly.
 - **Enhancing the transparency and credibility of the project.** All tier 1 crypto platforms have a fairly strict verification process.
 Getting listed on them is a sign that your project can be trusted.
-- **Improving search engine optimization.** All tier 1 crypto platforms are trusted and verified sites and they are used for SEO.
+- **Improving search engine optimization.** All tier 1 crypto platforms are trusted and verified sites and they are used for Search Engine Optimization (SEO).
 The more of these platforms link to your webpages, the better SEO works for you.
 - **Positive effect on your marketing campaign.** Getting listed on tier 1 crypto platforms is an important event that you can share to attract new users.

 ## General overview of key price-tracking platforms